 Experts said the need for mental health support across Europe has increased dramatically, given that more than Five million people have fled Ukraine They have already gone through painful experiences.

-Lucas Wells, executive director of the Federal Association of Psychosocial Centers for Refugees and Victims of Torture (BAfF) in Germany estimates that about a third of Ukrainian refugees will develop depression, anxiety disorders or post-traumatic stress disorder (PTSD).
+Lucas Wells, executive director of the Federal Association of Psychosocial Centers for Refugees and Victims of Torture (BAfF) in Germany estimates that regarding a third of Ukrainian refugees will develop depression, anxiety disorders or post-traumatic stress disorder (PTSD).

 “If the suffering of these people is not addressed through counselling, support and treatment, they can develop chronic diseases, resulting in major health burdens over decades or even life,” Wells told German editorial network Redaktionsnetzwerk Deutschland (RND).